-When David is interviewed at the hospital, a lady asks him what happened to him at the woods after getting scared by his brother.
-David replies: "I chased him for a while, then I reached this cliff...
+When David is interviewed at the hospital, a woman asks him what happened to him at the woods after his brother scares him.
+David replies "I chased him for a while, then I reached this cliff...
 I know I fell".
-Actually, he made only a couple of steps after his brother (hardly a "while"), then turned and walked toward the ravine, with no "cliffs" in sight.
-He does seem to be confused and distracted during the interview, which is hardly surprising under the circumstances.
+Actually, he made only a few steps after his brother, then turned and walked toward the ravine, with no cliffs in sight.
+He seems confused and distracted during the interview, which is hardly surprising under the circumstances.

 When David is making his descent into Miami at the end, his mom is in her home surrounded by NASA guys watching "The Price is Right" and it is bright and sunny during the middle of the day.
 After a quick dialogue back in the spacecraft, it cuts back to his mom in the house and it's pitch black.
 "The Price is Right" is only an hour long.

-While first looking at the road map on board the ship, David is shown chewing a piece of the Nestle Crunch bar that he bought at the gas station.
-The next shot shows the bar close-up, but in that shot a bite hasn't been taken out of it yet.
-When the camera cuts back to a wide shot, the bar once again has large bite missing from it.
+When David first looks at the road map on board the ship, he chews a piece of the Nestle Crunch bar he bought at the gas station.
+The next shot shows the bar close-up, without a bite taken out of it.
+When the camera cuts back to a wide shot, a large bite is missing.

-When RALF enters David's room for the first time, its yellow flasher shuts off as soon as the unit stops moving, but in the next shot where the door reopens and Carolyn steps in, RALF's flasher is on again for a split second.
+When RALF enters David's room for the first time, its yellow flasher shuts off as soon as the unit stops moving.
+In the next shot, when the door reopens and Carolyn steps in, RALF's flasher is on again for a split second.

-When Max stops 20 miles from NASA and David leaves the ship to answer the call of nature, he goes behind an orange tree with ripe oranges growing on it.
-Oranges ripen during the winter months, but the movie is supposed to take place in July.
+When Max stops 20 miles from NASA and David leaves the ship to pee, he goes behind an orange tree with ripe oranges growing on it.
+Oranges ripen during the winter months, but the movie takes place in July.

 The goof item below may give away important plot points.